 Welcome to Jacksonville – This is where Florida begins.
 Here you experience Southern Hospitality that makes you feel at home from day one.
 There are a lot of GREAT home values in this area.

-Whether you’re looking for a Single Family Home, New Construction, Town Home or Condo, you’ll find it here and in a price point that suits your budget.
+Whether you’re looking for turnkey properties for sale, Single Family Home, New Construction, Town Home or Condo, you’ll find it here and in a price point that suits your budget.
 This area is made popular by a GREAT COMBINATION OF LIFESTYLE ACTIVITIES.
 We spend a lot of time outdoors and there is no shortage for something fun to do.
 Whether you like golf, tennis, boating, fishing, surfing, relaxing at the beach, or attending a Jaguar football games (don’t forget to Tailgate) it’s all here.
 Oh and did I say BEACHES – they are uncrowded and serene with tons of wild life to observe.

 Jacksonville ia Florida’s Business City.
 It is a regional insurance and banking center, as well as home to a number of major corporations.
 Many companies choose to relocate to Jacksonville as it’s affordable, no state income tax and offers their team members an enviable lifestyle.